Hassan-mehsen/CryptoLakehouse/src/transform/README.md

 # `transform/` Folder Overview

-This directory contains all Spark-based transformation logic for the ETL pipeline.
+This directory contains all Spark-based transformation logic for the CryptoLakhouse ELT pipeline.
 It is organized by domain and role to ensure modularity, clarity, and scalability.

 ---